MiloTruck/milotruck.github.io/_posts/2022-06-11-Grey Cat The Flag Qualifiers 2022.md

   // Loop while index of input is less than length of input rounded down to nearest 3 while ( input_i < 3 * (input_len / 3) ) {
-    // Convert 3 bytes from in into binary
+    // Convert 3 bytes from input into binary
     binary = (input[input_i] << 16) | (input[input_i + 1] << 8) | input[input_i + 2];

     // Convert every 6 bits into an integer, and use it as an index to fetch a character in key